kuzudb/kuzu-blog/src/content/post/2023-05-10-kuzu-pyg-rb.md

 )
 ```

 **`data=(feature_store, graph_store)`** is the important line.
-When you use this sampler in training to construct mini-batches, it will perform subgraph sampling and load the required node features from Kùzu automatically and return a [`torch_geometric.data.HeteroData`](https://pytorch-geometric.readthedocs.io/en/latest/generated/torch_geometric.data.HeteroData.html) object, which can be directly plugged into a GNN model.
+When you use this sampler in training to construct mini-batches, it will perform subgraph sampling and load the required node features from Kuzu automatically and return a [`torch_geometric.data.HeteroData`](https://pytorch-geometric.readthedocs.io/en/latest/generated/torch_geometric.data.HeteroData.html) object, which can be directly plugged into a GNN model.
 That training code looks like this (again abbreviated because this is all PyG code):

 ```py
 model = SAGE(128, 1024, 172, 3, torch.nn.functional.relu, 0.2)